newrelic/newrelic_plugins_puppet/README.md

 ### Note: This Module is currently in Beta ###

 This module is currently in Beta and will be moved to the Puppet Forge site after the beta.
-To use the cookbook, clone or download this repo and add it to your Chef cookbooks path under the name `newrelic_plugins`.
+To use the module, clone or download this repo and add it to your Puppet modules path under the name `newrelic_plugins`.
 Follow the usage instructions below.

 Please provide any feedback to <jstenhouse@newrelic.com> or create a pull request here.
 Thanks!